mahsayedsalem/bader-db/README.md

 ## Supported Feature

-* SET, GET and DELETE VALUE ⚡ — Set with or without an expiry date.
+* SET, GET and DELETE values ⚡ — Set with or without an expiry date.
 * Expiry Format 🕰️ — Set your expiry in seconds (EX) or milliseconds (PX).
 * EXISTS 🏪 — Returns "true" if key exists or "false" otherwise.
 * Passive and Active Key Eviction ⌛ — A memory-efficient probabilistic eviction algorithm similar to [Redis](https://redis.io/commands/expire).